Independence preserving property of Kummer laws: Introduction

 In \cite{PW18} this independence property was proved to give a characterization result with no assumption of existence of densities.
 Related characterizations were considered in \cite{Wes15} and \cite{PW16}.
 In \cite{KP20} an extension to the matrix-variate case was established, while in \cite{Pil21} a free probability version of the property and characterization was given.
 The latter needed a definition of a new distribution, a free analogue of the Kummer distribution.

-In recent ten years there has been a revival of interest in transformations preserving independence properties, triggered mostly by invariance properties of random iterations schemes or random walks in random environement.
+In the past ten years there has been a revival of interest in transformations preserving independence properties, triggered mostly by invariance properties of random iterations schemes or random walks in random environment.
 In particular, the log-gamma random polymer introduced in \cite{Sep12} relies on the Lukacs independence property for the Gamma distributions (see \cite{L55}), while the beta polymer introduced in \cite{BC17} refers to an independence property for beta distributions, called neutrality.
-This property can be traced back to \cite{DR71} characterization of the bivariate Dirichlet distribution (see also \cite{SW03}).
+This property can be traced back to the characterization of the bivariate Dirichlet distribution of \cite{DR71} (see also \cite{SW03}).
 For a complete description of all stationary polymers on the lattice $\mathbb Z^2_+$ see \cite{CN18}, where also many further references can be found.

 Let us come back to the definition of the detailed balance equation and recall its context as described in \cite{CS2020}, which considers models assuming the following dynamics: for $(n,t)$ in $\Z ^2$, $n$ is the spatial coordinate and $t$ the temporal one.
 For fixed $t\in \Z$, $(x_n^t)_{n\in \Z } \in (0,\infty)^\Z $ is the configuration of the system at time $t$, and $(y_n^t)_{n\in \Z } \in (0,\infty)^\Z$ a collection of auxiliary variables through which the dynamics from $t$ to $t+1$ are defined.
 Namely, $(x_n^t, y_n^t)$ depends on $(x_n^{t-1}, y_{n-1}^t)$ only,